(Commissioner Wilson is pictured with Yulonda Beauford, ATC Vice President of Economic Development and External Affairs)

 Georgia Department of Economic Development Commissioner Pat Wilson spoke to the Georgia Production Partnership August meeting at Atlanta Technical College.
 Wilson was appointed to the position by Governor Nathan Deal in November 2016.

-When asked the reason Georgia incentivized the film industry, he gave a one-word answer: “jobs.”
+When asked the reason Georgia incentivize the film industry, he gave a one-word answer: “jobs.”

 “Thousands of jobs have been created by Georgia’s film industry.
 We’re hosting 18 feature films and 31 series right now in Georgia.”